xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 Weight rules:

-* We fix `w_error`, `w_cost`, and `w_access` once, based on broad domain judgment:
+* We fix `w_error`, `w_cost`, and `w_access` once, based on broad domain judgment, for example:

-  * for example error robustness and cost feasibility receive comparable weight,
+  * error robustness and cost feasibility receive comparable weight,
   * accessibility receives a nonzero but not dominant weight.

 * We do not change these weights after computing `Tension_Code` for the standard code or for any particular model.

-* If later analysis suggests different weights, that constitutes a new encoding, which must be evaluated separately as a different TU instance.
+* If later analysis suggests different weights, that constitutes a new encoding, which must be evaluated as a separate TU instance.

 ### 3.5 Singular set and domain restriction